yenyang/Anarchy/Anarchy/LongDescription.md

 * Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
 Effects of multiple buildings stack!
 * Option to set minimum clearance below elevated networks even while Anarchy is active in case you don't remove the zoning under a low bridge.
 It would be better just to remove the zoning.
 * Opt-In Option to automatically disable Anarchy toggle while brushing objects such as trees.
 * Set relative Elevation with Object tool and line tool for props, trees, and plants.
-(Options to disable and automatically reset elevation) Keybinds are Configurable .
-Defaults: up arrow -> elevation up, down arrow -> elevation down, shift + r -> reset elevation to 0, shift + e -> change elevation step.
+(Options to disable and automatically reset elevation) Keybinds are Configurable. alt + r -> reset elevation to 0, alt + e -> change elevation step.
+Increase and decrease elevation by default matches vanilla keybind but doesn't work with some snapping options from EDT.
 * Elevation lock to prevent game systems from changing position of props, trees, plants, and decals.
 You can still change position with mods.
 * Anarchy and Elevation lock can be added or removed after placement via the selected info panel.
 * In Game panel for controlling which error checks are never disabled, disabled with Anarchy, or always disabled.